rodrafer/marketplace/README.md

 ## Built With

-The following are the main technologies used to build this applications.
+The following are the main technologies used to build this application:
 ### Backend
 * [Node.js](https://nodejs.org/en/) - The JavaScript runtime on which the server is built
 * [Express.js](http://expressjs.com/) - Used to create a server for Node.js
 ### Frontend
 * [React.js](https://reactjs.org/) - The web framework used to build the app's user interface
 * [Webpack.js](https://webpack.js.org/) - Used to build the app
 ### Transpilation
 * [Babeljs](https://babeljs.io/) - To transpile JavaScript ES6 syntax into browser syntax
 ### Linting
 * [Eslint](https://eslint.org/) - To format the code

 ## Author

-* **Rodrigo Fernández**
+**Rodrigo Fernández**

 ## License
 This project is licensed under the [ISC](https://opensource.org/licenses/ISC) License.